-Building movement should be monitored with the coordinate system or grid oriented with the building plan.
+Building movement should be monitored with the coordinate system or grid aligned to the building plan.

 Control points should be numbered using two digits (10, 20, etc.).
 Monitoring points should be numbered using three digits (100, 200, etc.).
-When a reading is taken on a monitoring point or control point, its number should be incremented (101, 102, etc. or 11, 21, etc.).
+After a reading is taken on a monitoring point or control point, its number should be incremented (101, 102, etc. or 11, 21, etc.) when the point is recorded.

 Sight and record monitoring points on the building to begin the monitoring process.
-Establish a minimum of 3 control points removed from the building site.
+Establish a minimum of 3 control points separate from the building.
 Continue re-sighting the monitoring points at appropriate intervals.
 Ensure all sightings are properly recorded.
 Control points should be established immediately after the first set of monitoring points have been recorded and the monitoring process has begun.
-Periodically re-sight control points to verify control.
+Periodically re-sight and record control points to verify control.